ebzzry/ebzzry.github.io/en/fkd/zsh-tips-4.md

 }
 ```

-To use it, supply the name of the name of the function that will be used as a command, and the expansion itself.
+To use it, supply the name of the function that will be used as a command, and the expansion
+itself.
 These invocations should ideally be in your config file.

 ### <a name="cp_bang">cp!</a>